-Make this birdhouse craft with your children for your Easter tree, or, as an easy spring craft project.
-This birdhouse ornament craft can also be made for the Christmas tree.
-If you like turning trash into a treasure, you will love this simple toilet paper roll craft.
+Make recycled toilet paper roll birdhouse crafts with your children for your Easter tree or as an easy spring craft project.
+(This birdhouse ornament craft can also be made for the Christmas tree.)

-Recycled birdhouse ornament craft is perfect for your Easter tree or Christmas tree, and would also make a fun spring garland.
-Making recycled birdhouse would also be fun for Earth day, and would be a great complement to a bird study unit for Homeschoolers.
+This recycled birdhouse ornament craft looks lovely hanging on an Easter tree (or Christmas tree).
+And would also make a fun spring garland.
+Making recycled birdhouses would also be fun for Earth day and a great complement to a bird study unit for Homeschoolers.

 Related: Christmas Ornaments Kids Can Make